 In Texas, a landlord must legally terminate the tenancy before evicting a tenant.
 The landlord must first give the tenant a written notice, as required by state law.
 If the tenant does not move out after receiving this notice, then the landlord can file an eviction lawsuit (also called a forcible entry and detainer suit).

 In Texas, a landlord can terminate a tenancy early if the tenant does not pay rent or violates the lease or rental agreement (for example, by having a dog when none are allowed or continually throwing loud parties).
-Before filing an eviction lawsuit, the landlord must first give the tenant a three-day notice to vacate.
+Before filing an eviction lawsuit, the landlord must first give the tenant a three-day notice to vacate, unless the lease or rental agreement provides for a shorter or longer notice period.
 The landlord does not have to give the tenant the option to fix the violation or pay the rent.
-If the tenant does not move out of the rental unit at the end of the three days, then the landlord can file an eviction lawsuit with the court (see Tex.
+If the tenant does not move out of the rental unit at the end of the three days, then the landlord can file an eviction lawsuit (also known as a forcible detainer suit) with the court.
+(Tex.
 Prop.
-Code Ann. § 24.005).
+Code Ann. § 24.005 (2020).)

-The rules for terminating a lease without cause vary depending on whether the tenancy is month-to-month or a fixed term.
+The rules for terminating a tenancy without cause vary depending on whether the tenancy is month-to-month (pursuant to a rental agreement) or for a fixed term (pursuant to a lease).

-If a landlord wishes to end a tenancy with a tenant who is month-to-month, then the landlord must give the tenant a 30-day notice to move.
-This notice must state the date by which the tenancy will end and that the tenant must move out of the rental unit by that time (see Tex.
+This notice must state the date by which the tenancy will end and that the tenant must move out of the rental unit by that time.
+(Tex.
 Prop.
-Code Ann. § 91.001).
+Code Ann. § 91.001 (2020).)
 For more information on ending a month-to-month tenancy in Texas, see Texas Notice Requirements to Terminate a Month-to-Month Tenancy.

-A landlord cannot end a tenancy early without cause if the tenancy is longer than month-to-month, or for a fixed term.
-The landlord must wait until the term ends before ending the tenancy and expecting the tenant to move.
-However, the landlord is not required to give the tenant notice at the end of the term, unless the lease or rental agreement specifically requires it.
-For example, if the tenant has a year-long lease that expires in December and the tenant has not requested to renew the lease, the landlord does not need to give the tenant notice to move out of the rental unit by the end of December unless the terms of the lease require such notice.
+A landlord cannot end a fixed-term tenancy early without cause—a lease guarantees tenants the right to stay at the property (so long as they don’t violate its terms) for the duration of the time stated.
+When landlords wish to have tenants with a lease move out without having cause (such as a failure to pay rent), they must wait until the term ends.
+However, the landlord is not required to give the tenant notice that the lease isn’t being renewed, unless the lease specifically requires it.
+For example, if the tenant has a year-long lease that expires in December and the tenant has not requested a renewal, the landlord does not need to give the tenant notice to move out of the rental unit by the end of December (unless such notice is required in the lease).
 When December comes around, the landlord can expect the tenant to move out of the rental unit by the end of the month.

-Landlords must carefully follow all the rules and procedures required by Texas law when evicting a tenant; otherwise, the eviction may not be valid.
+Landlords must carefully follow all the rules and procedures required by Texas law when evicting a tenant; otherwise, the court can refuse to issue an order of eviction.
 Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
-Evictions often occur very quickly, with the end result being that the tenant has lost his or her home.
-The rules help ensure the eviction is justified and that the tenant has enough time to find a new place to live.
+Evictions often occur very quickly, with the end result being that evicted tenants lose their homes.
+The rules help ensure that evictions are justified and that evicted tenants have enough time to find a new place to live.